 To apply for OLSH Tuition Assistance via FACTS:

-- Access the OLSH Tuition Assistance Application via the FACTS graduation cap logo (to the right or bottom of the page) or by clicking here.
+- Access the OLSH Tuition Assistance Application via the FACTS logo (to the right or bottom of the page) or by clicking here.

 - Once you access FACTS Tuition Management for the first time, you will be prompted to create a new account and create a username and password.
 Please make sure you keep track of your username and password for future reference.